argos-ci/jest-puppeteer/README.md

 };
 ```

-You may want to consider using multiple projects in Jest since setting your own `setupFilesAfterEnv` and `globalSetup` can cause globals to be undefined.
+Be cautious when setting your custom setupFilesAfterEnv and globalSetup, as it may result in undefined globals.
+Using multiple projects in Jest is one way to mitigate this issue.

 ```js
 module.exports = {